RituPande/ritupande.github.io/_posts/2021-01-24-Spectral-Graph-Theory.md

 ## 2. Laplacian Matrix
 A graph is represented as a Laplacian matrix when the motivation is to partition the graph.
 Partitioning the graph involves dividing the graph to two pieces such that the resulting pieces have low conductance.
-Conductance that be intuitively understood as a measure to define how well connected a subset of a graph is with rest of the graph.
+Conductance can be intuitively understood as a measure to define how well connected a subset of a graph is with rest of the graph.
 Low conductance means that the subset is not well connected with the rest of the graph.

 A Laplacian matrix L of a graph G with n nodes is an n x n matrix defined as:
 $$ L = D – A $$